- Graduate Certificate, Human Development and Learning, Ball State University

 For as long as I can remember, I have always loved to teach.
-As I have grown as an educator, however, I am learning that teaching is more than giving of knowledge; it is life touching life.
 I consider it my calling to come alongside and disciple my students to “be imitators of me, as I am of Christ” (1 Corinthians 11:1 ESV).
 In light of this, I view my classroom as a safe space where my students have the freedom to grow, learn, and even make mistakes (which is sometimes our greatest teacher).
 We learn from each other, in an atmosphere of grace, respect, and encouragement, always trusting God for the outcome.

-I have been married to my husband, Jeff, for almost a quarter of a century.
-We are blessed with one high school daughter, two adult sons, one daughter-in-law, and a dog named Scout.
-When I am not in the classroom, I love to spend time with my amazing family, cook/bake/feed a crowd, go to the beach, sit by the pool, play strategy games, act in/direct/attend live theater, stay active in my local church, and speak at various ladies’ events – among many other things.
+I have been married to my husband, Jeff, for 25 years, and we are blessed with one adult daughter, two adult sons, one daughter-in-law, and a dog named Scout.
+When I am not in the classroom, I love to spend time with my family, cook/bake/feed a crowd, go to the beach, sit by the pool, play strategy games, act in/direct/attend live theater, stay active in my local church, and speak at various ladies’ events – among many other things.

 Whenever you’re on campus, please feel free to stop by my office to chat or drop in on one of my classes – I would love to get to know you personally!